simp/simp-doc/docs/user_guide/HOWTO/SNMPD.rst

 ..
 NOTE::

-   Any views, groups, or access lines set up in user conf files will be in addition to anything anything configured in the hash.
+   Any views, groups, or access lines set up in user conf files will be in addition to anything configured in the hash.

-Remove Values From Default Hash
+Remove Values from Default Hash
 """""""""""""""""""""""""""""""

 If you do not want the default user, or any of the views, groups, or access